bmeurant/technical-docs/software-architecture/architectural-patterns/onion.md

 * **Challenges:**
     * **Complexity and Overhead:** For simple applications, setting up all the layers can seem like overkill.
 The architecture introduces additional complexity and **boilerplate code**.
-    * **Risk of Anemic Domain Model:** A common pitfall is placing all business logic in the "services" layers, leaving the core "domain model" as just a collection of data structures (an anemic domain).
+    * **Risk of Anemic Domain Model:** A common pitfall is placing all business logic in the "services" layers, leaving the core "[[poeaa#Domain-Model|domain model]]" as just a collection of data structures (an anemic domain).
 This defeats the purpose of the architecture.
 The core domain entities should encapsulate as much business logic as possible.
     * **Learning Curve:** The principle of dependency inversion and the layered structure can be difficult for less experienced teams to master.

 ---